topseed/meta-admin-ex/SETUP.md

 		// check to see your S3 webapp files ls ~/workspace/s3

+Go back to browser and refresh the browser.
 Joy?
 We have S3 inside the container.
 The group IDE can edit S3 project.
 Later you can customize the IDE.

 5. Last step: install nbake web admin on port 8081 so we can ask for a build: